ohollmen/DPUT/README.md

     # You can also do this for your completely custom badret - interpreter:
     local $Retrier::badret = $Retrier::badret_myown;

-Demontration of a custom badret -interpretation callback (and why callback style interpretation may become handy):
+Demonstration of a custom badret -interpretation callback (and why callback style interpretation may become handy):

     sub badret_myown {